-Dustin is an Associate Professor of Ecology, Evolution and Environmental Biology at Columbia University.
-His research takes an integrative approach to understand why complex animal societies form and how organisms cope with environmental change through studies that combine behavior, ecology, and evolution with those of the underlying molecular and neuroendocrine mechanisms.
-He has studied a variety of animals, including reptiles, birds, insects, and crustaceans on every continent except Antarctica and Europe.
+Dustin is a Professor of Ecology, Evolution and Environmental Biology at Columbia University.
+His research spans molecules to populations, from invertebrates to vertebrates, and across levels of analysis, scales of biological organization, and the globe.
+He takes an integrative approach to understand why complex animal societies form and how organisms cope with environmental change through studies that combine behavior, ecology, and evolution with those of the underlying molecular and neuroendocrine mechanisms.
+He has studied a variety of animals, including reptiles, birds, mammals, insects, and crustaceans on every continent except Antarctica and Europe.

 Shailee is interested in social dominance, communication, and sexual selection in birds.
 As an undergraduate, she studied alarm calling in herring gulls.
 After graduation she worked on a project on Himalayan birds in her native India, and worked at the Cornell Lab of Ornithology doing multimedia and citizen science.
 For her PhD, she is using field experiments, long-term data, and population genetics to examine dispersal and the direct benefits that superb starlings receive while living in complex social groups with surprisingly low kin structure.